daryllxd/lifelong-learning/programming/devops/awsome-day-amazon-web-services.md

 ## AWS Identity and Access Management
 - Create and manage AWS users and groups and user permissiosn to allows and deny their permissions to AWS resources.

+## Amazon Elastic Beanstalk
+- You don't know how popular the application is going to be.
+The Elastic Beanstalk will